Skip to main content

 Foot spas circulate warm water with vibration or jets to massage the feet, softening hardened dead skin in preparation for removal.
 Some have additional features like rolling massagers, vibrating massagers, or heaters to keep the water warmer for longer.

-In order to find the best foot spas available, we spoke with a podiatrist about the benefits and potential issues before testing several top-rated models.
-Our top pick, the Ivation Foot Spa Massager (available at Amazon has all of these features and makes for a comfortable, relaxing experience.
+To find the best foot spas available, we spoke with a podiatrist about the benefits and potential issues before testing several top-rated models.
+Our top pick, the Ranjova Collapsible Foot Spa (available at Amazon) has all of these features and makes for a comfortable, relaxing experience.

 If you just want to soak your feet in warm water (maybe with some soap or essential oils), you can do that without a motorized foot bath.
 But having one (especially the right one) makes the experience more pleasurable and spa-like.